yanlinchen1985/dsgn270-a1/README.md

 > *"WE FIGURE OUT WHAT EACH GUEST NEEDS AND CREATE THE EXPERIENCE FOR THEM."
 JOEY*

-> *DESSERT + MASON JARS = PORTABLE JOY*       *JOEY*

-Apart from these, the most important thing is it probably applies most visual hierarchy rules that I have learned in our class.
+Apart from these, the most important thing is it applies most visual hierarchy rules that I have learned in our class.

 - Use different sizes and scale of texts to signify the importance of the information.
 Besides that, the greater words or pictures can catch viewers’ eyes easily.
 - Choose the reasonable color.
 Although there is no very obvious color contrast, the white letters match most colors well.
 This makes these texts clear to read in colorful background photos.